letsdrink/ouzo/docs/documentation/tests.rst

 Array assertions
 ~~~~~~~~~~~~~~~~

-Fluent array assertion to simplify your tests.
+``Assert::thatArray`` is a fluent array assertion to simplify your tests.

 Sample usage:
 -------------